 Displays the current utilization in percent in relation to the time interval specified in the Control interval [s] column.

-The utilization is the relationship between the received data quantity and the maximum possible data quantity at the currently set data rate.
+The utilization is the relationship of the received data quantity to the maximum possible data quantity at the currently configured data rate.

 Lower threshold [%]